Poss's scorpionfish: Description

 Poss's scorpionfish has a large head, large eyes and large pectoral fins the snout is shorter than that of other scorpionfish species.
 There are either no cirri above the eyes, or those that are present are markedly smaller than the eye.
 There are 12 spines and 9 soft rays in the dorsal fin and 3 spines and 5 soft rays in the anal fin.
 There is a pretympanic spine, no other species of Scorpaenopsis scorpionfish has this feature, this is connected by a low ridge to the postocular spine, a feature absent in juveniles.
-This species is quite fifficult to identify and is similar to other Scorpaenopsis scoprionfishes when observed in the wild.
+This species is quite fifficult to identify and is similar to other Scorpaenopsis scorpionfishes when observed in the wild.
 Thetassels on the lower jaw are shorter and finer, it has large scales with 43-50 scales along the lateral line.
 It frequently shows a white patch underneath and to the frontof the eye as well as a dark triangular patch below eye.
 This species attains a naximum published standard length of 19.4 cm.